jhessin/generator-coffee-react/README.md

 First, install [Yeoman](http://yeoman.io) and generator-coffee-react using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).

-This generator also depends on the create-react-app also available on npm
+This generator also depends on the create-react-app also available on npm.

 ```bash
 npm install -g yo create-react-app generator-coffee-react